ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 A situation is a graph of actors actions, connecting nodes and edges, consisting of multiple actors doing stuff.
 It consists of "who", "what", "why", "when", "where".

+So the **trick is to understand/visualize the different actors involved in this situation, their motives and actions.**

 The key skills:

 * Understanding the "who" (understanding the multiple actors involved and ability to put yourself in their perspective by **visualising** them - understanding their background and history)